 However, that is not the situation at all.
 If Sun Contractors had properly translated the employment agreement for Mr. Morales, that would have prevented this case from leading to a protracted litigation.
 If Sun Contractors had used a certified professional legal translator, then he/she would have been able to fully translate the contents of the Employment Agreement to Mr. Morales.
 Furthermore, as we saw in this case, the lower District Court sided with Mr. Morales.
 Therefore, there is nothing stopping the courts in other jurisdictions from coming to a similar ruling as the District Court did in this case.

-Contact legal translation service All Language Alliance, Inc. to hire a professional legal interpreter or a legal translator for your limited English-speaking employees who are fluent in Spanish, Russian, Croatian, Turkish, Mongolian, Portuguese, Italian, French, Lao, Tigrinya, Haitian Creole, Amharic, Arabic, Bulgarian, Indonesian, Anuak, Telugu, Sinhala, Malayalam, Armenian, Rohingya, Dinka, Swahili, Tibetan, Vietnamese, Hungarian, Thai, Nepali, Polish, Tagalog, as well as rare, uncommon and hard-to-find foreign languages, and rare Chinese dialects.
+Contact legal translation service All Language Alliance, Inc. to hire a professional legal interpreter or a legal translator for your limited English-speaking employees who are fluent in Spanish, Russian, Croatian, Turkish, Mongolian, Portuguese, Italian, French, Lao, Tigrinya, Haitian Creole, Amharic, Arabic, Bulgarian, Indonesian, Anuak, Telugu, Sinhala, Malayalam, Mandarin, Armenian, Rohingya, Dinka, Swahili, Tibetan, Vietnamese, Hungarian, Thai, Nepali, Polish, Tagalog, as well as rare, uncommon and hard-to-find foreign languages, and rare Chinese dialects.

 #allanguagealliance #legaltranslation #legaltranslator #legalinterpreter #legalinterpreterservice #legaltranslationservices #contracttranslation #agreementtranslation #arbitrationagreementtranslation